-MAIN THEME: The Pearl Harbor Aviation Museum focuses on the aircraft that was used in the WWII (along with that used in other wars) and the attacks that took place on Pearl Harbor that brought America into WWII.
+MAIN THEME: The Pearl Harbor Aviation Museum focusses on the aircraft that were used in WWII (along with those used in other wars) and the attacks that took place on Pearl Harbor that brought America into WWII.

 Sachsenhausen Concentration Camp

 MAIN THEME: The focus of the Sachsenhausen Concentration Camp is to allow people to check out the place that served as the centre of the Nazi operation at one time.

 The Sachsenhausen Concentration Camp is located just outside of Berlin, Germany.
 This is a camp that was actually used by the Nazis.
 In fact, at one point during WWII this became the centre of the entire Nazi operation.
 Today, it offers visitors a chance to see and try to grip the reality of what life was like in Germany.
 The lives of SS officers and prisoners are both detailed through this unique experience.
 The fact that this museum explores both sides is interesting and allows one to understand more about the humans who were involved in the war and how it affected their lives, both during the war and after the war was over.
 The museum is open from March 15th until October 14th from 8:30 am – 6:00 pm and October 15th until March 14th from 8:30 am – 4:30 pm.

 MAIN THEME: The Fuhrerbunker explores the place where Hitler was making demands and allows you to learn more about WWII with exhibits that show how Hitler spent his last days.